rust-embedded/discovery/src/07-registers/rtrm.md

 collection of registers allocated in contiguous memory.
 The address at which the register block starts is known as its base address.
 We need to figure out what's the base address of the `GPIOE` peripheral.
-That information is in the following section of the microcontroller Reference Manual:
+That information is in the following section of the microcontroller [Reference Manual]:

 [Reference Manual]: http://www.st.com/resource/en/reference_manual/dm00043574.pdf